 Our 30th anniversary concert was held in November 2009.
 The programme included a piece, “Ritornello”, composed specially for the occasion by Alan Smith.
 The orchestra’s original conductor, Stephen Evans, was invited to conduct the orchestra for the performance of Vaughan Williams’ Folk Song Suite, which he conducted in the inaugural concert thirty years before.

 We are always interested to explore the possibility of taking our music to new venues and new audiences.
-After taking part for three years in the Burgess Hill Fairtrade Festival, the orchestra has for the past two years performed as part of the Burgess Hill Summer Festival in June.
+After taking part for three years in the Burgess Hill Fairtrade Festival, the orchestra has for the past four years performed as part of the Burgess Hill Summer Festival in June.
 These concerts – on a Sunday afternoon, in the Festival Marquee – have proved very popular and have brought our music to a new audience.

 We see the orchestra as part of the local community, and continue to look for ways in which we can help everyone both to enjoy and to create classical music.